baukevw/Notes/Startup a redis server.md

 On Ubuntu: Follow this tutorial: [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis)

-Once installed install a nodejs server to your own project.
+2. Once installed install a nodejs server to your own project.
 You can use a sample server.
 We also need to install Foreman.
+Install this in your root project folder.

 > gem install foreman